 Tech marketing is evolving, keep up

-If you’ve gated your product tours, we don’t blame you.
+If you’ve gated your interactive demos, we don’t blame you.

 But we’re tech marketers.
 We’re the trend setters.
 We should be double-clicking for Apple Pay, scanning our smartwatch on the card reader and glaring at granny as we walk out with our bags.